The Problem with the New Age “Ascended Master Jesus”

 - Attempting to construct a religion from it can only at this point create a very incomplete one.

-- There is no such thing as “orthodox Theosophy” as in the article.
+- There is no such thing as “orthodox Theosophy” or being “orthodox Theosophists” for saying what has been said.

 The Wikipedia article states: